LegacyNsfw/PcmHacks/Kernels/Readme-Assembly.txt

     -aFF8F50 -pE54

 Assembly kernel filelist
-Loader.ld             Specific to the Assembly Loader Kernel.S              The Kernel
+Kernel.S              The Kernel
-Loader.S              The Loader
+Kernel.ld             Linker Script specific to the Assembly Kernel Loader.S              The Loader
-Readme-Assembly.txt   Readme
-Common-Assembly.h     Common element, could not use Common.h due to conflict with the C Kernel Kernel.ld             Specific to the Assembly Kernel
+Loader.ld             Linker Script specific to the Assembly Loader Common-Assembly.h     Common elements, could not use Common.h due to conflict with the C Kernel Readme-Assembly.txt   Readme